Goondiwindi: Township of Goondiwindi

 Goondiwindi North Provisional School opened in 1901, becoming Goondiwindi North State School on 1 January 1909.
 It closed due to low student numbers about 1911 but reopened on 24 November 1913 as the Moogoon Road State School.
 The school closed again due to low student numbers in 1925, but reopened in 1931.
 It finally closed about 1939.

 St Mary's Catholic School opened in 1911 operated by the Sisters of Mercy providing for boarding and day students through Years 1 to 7.
 In 1965, the school added a secondary department to extend the schooling to Year 10 but the secondary department was closed in 1972.
 The Sisters operated the school until December 1983, after which lay teachers were employed.

+On 28 January 1919, the Queensland Government placed restrictions on the border crossing at Goondiwindi to prevent the spread of the Spanish flu into Queensland, which were enforced by the Queensland Police.
+A medical screening process was used to determine if Queensland residents could safely return to the state.

 The Goondiwindi War Memorial was originally located in Herbert Street and was dedicated on 21 September 1922 by the Queensland Governor, Matthew Nathan.
 The gates were unveiled in April 1949.

 Goondiwindi State High School opened on 28 January 1964.

 The most famous resident of Goondiwindi was Gunsynd, a Thoroughbred race horse known as "The Goondiwindi Grey".
 Guided by Bill Wehlow, in the late 1960s and early 1970s, Gunsynd had 29 wins including the 1971 Epsom Handicap and the 1972 Cox Plate and came third in the 1972 Melbourne Cup.
 The name "Gunsynd" came from Goondiwindi Syndicate (Gun=Goondiwindi, Synd=Syndicate).
 There is a statue of Gunsynd in the town centre.
 There is also a Gunsynd museum located in the Goondiwindi Regional Civic Centre at 100 Marshall Street.

 Another school, the Goondiwindi Christian Education Centre, opened in 1991 but closed on 13 December 1996.

-The Border Rivers Christian College was established in 2015, as a primary and secondary school (P-12) although only P-8 schooling was available in its first year, with Years 9 to 12 classes commencing each successive year.
+The Border Rivers Christian College was established in 2015, as a primary and secondary school (P–12) although only P–8 schooling was available in its first year, with Years 9 to 12 classes commencing each successive year.
 The school commenced using the buildings of the former Goondiwindi Christian Education Centre at 111 Calladoon Street.

 The current Goondiwindi Public Library building was opened in 2015.